Job Listings

 • Support of skilled labor contract work on vegetation management activities.

-• Providing input and assisting lead and supervisory staff in tracking daily work accomplishments associated.
+• Providing input and assisting lead and supervisory staff in tracking daily work accomplishments associated with vegetation management activities.

 • Participate in a variety of integrated vegetation management activities using chemical, mechanical, and biological controls to manage native plant revegetation projects, invasive plant management projects, vegetation control projects, tree removals, biotechnical erosion control projects, and overall integrated vegetation management work on Valley Water properties.